meta-llama/llama-stack-apps/README.md

 ```

 > [!NOTE]
-> Only the above two models are currently supported.
+> Only the above two models are currently supported by Ollama.

 **Installing and Configuring Distributions**